AymanAttili/DataStructures/README.md

 Binary search tree (BST) and AVL tree with some beautiful extra methods.

 ### 7- Sorting:
-I wrote most of sorting algorithms (like: heap, merge, quick, etc...).
+I wrote most of the sorting algorithms (like: heap, merge, quick, etc...).

 ## please share this project as much as you can.